 We found 6 neurologists who accept Humana Bronze 4850/HMO Premier near Cedar Park, TX.

 Dr. George Creel, who practices in Temple, TX, Cedar Park, TX, and Killeen, TX, is a medical specialist in neurology (brain & spinal cord disease).
-His areas of expertise include the following: polysomnography (PSG), electromyography (EMG), and electroencephalography (EEG).
-He has received a 2.5 out of 5 star rating by his patients.
-Dr. Creel is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and more.
-Dr. Creel's education and training includes medical school at the University of Texas Medical Branch School of Medicine, he completed his residency training at the University of Pittsburgh Medical Center (UPMC).
-Dr. Creel is conversant in Spanish.
+Areas of expertise for Dr. Creel include polysomnography (PSG), electromyography (EMG), and electroencephalography (EEG).
+His patients gave him an average rating of 2.5 out of 5 stars.
+Dr. Creel takes Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and more.
+Dr. Creel's education and training includes medical school at the University of Texas Medical Branch School of Medicine and residency at the University of Pittsburgh Medical Center (UPMC).
+He is conversant in Spanish.
 He is affiliated with Scott & White Healthcare.

 Clinical interests: Electromyography, Polysomnography, Electroencephalography